Games & Quizzes

 /ˈsəf(ə)riNG/

-state of undergoing pain or hardship.
+Experience of pain, illness or injury.
 To experience pain, illness, or injury.

 /prəˈfeSH(ə)n(ə)l/